 The traditional notion of foreign keys in RDBMS is used in Neo4j as relationships.The simple abstraction of nodes and relationships in connected structures helps enable the concept of foreign keys in Neo4j.

-Initially Neo4j did not support indexes however schema indexes were added in Neo4j 2.0, and now with Neo4j 2.3.
-Schema indexes allow to automatically index labelled nodes by one or more of their properties.
-Those indexes are then implicitly used by Cypher as secondary indexes and to infer the starting point(s) of a query
+Initially Neo4j did not support indexes however schema indexes were added in Neo4j 2.0, and automatically index labelled nodes by one or more of their properties.
+Those indexes are then implicitly used by Cypher as secondary indexes and to infer the starting point(s) of a query.
+As of Neo4j 3.5, indexes can also be used to skip sorting for ORDER BY clauses.

 Neo4j supports ACID Transactions and the default isolation provided is READ_COMMITTED.
 The user can however acquire locks on nodes and relationships to achieve the SERIALIZABLE isolation.
 Deadlock Detection is inbuilt in the system.